andy-maier/pytest-easy-server/docs/development.rst

 Releasing a version to PyPI
 ---------------------------

-This section describes how to release a version of client_end2end_tester to PyPI.
+This section describes how to release a version of pytest-tars-plugin to PyPI.

 It covers all variants of versions that can be released: